What Is My Personal Injury Case Worth?

 After being involved in a car accident or injured as a result of the negligence of another person, you probably want to know how much you should expect to recover.
 Although each case is different, below are some factors we take into consideration when attempting to determine the value of a personal injury case:

-Personal injury cases vary substantially in value and each case dependent on its own facts.
+Personal injury cases – such as head injury lawsuit settlements – vary substantially in value and each case dependent on its own facts.
 It is impossible to answer such a question until you have finished medical treatment or until your case has been reviewed.
 Sometimes, case value cannot be determined until well into a case—when issues about liability and the extent of damage are better understood.
-If you have questions about the potential value of your case, please feel free to call Attorney Gordon Glover at (352) 205-4495 or contact us online for a free initial consultation and case review.
+If you have questions about the potential value of your case, please feel free to call Attorney Gordon Glover at our The Villages 352-205-4495 office or Ocala office 352-484-0775 or contact us online for a free initial consultation and case review.

 The Glover Law Firm operates on a contingency fee basis.
 What this means is simple: if we don’t win your case, you won’t pay anything.
 We choose to operate this way for the sole benefit of our clients, we want to see you obtain a successful recovery so that you can continue to carry on with your life.